renierr/heresphere-server/README.md

 ## Step 2 - Verifying Connectivity

 If you visit the link server URL in your browser, you should see an interface that lists all of the videos you have downloaded to the server directory.
 This list contains direct links and a filter option for easy browsing.
+And alot more....

 ## Step 3 - Streaming & Downloading